What Makes White Cats Special: Myths, Meaning & Care

 White cats have many fascinating myths and legends associated with them.
 They symbolize rebirth, happiness, prosperity, healing and more.

-The message is clear: These white cats, with their exquisite faces and glistening coats, underscore the women’s femininity and sensuality.
+The message is clear: what makes white cats special goes beyond beauty.
+Their exquisite faces and glistening coats underscore the women's femininity and sensuality, and the symbolism around them runs deeper than first appearances.

 And that's only one of the many meanings associated with white cats.